Chinese Democracy: Sales

 Before release, Best Buy purchased 1.3 million copies of Chinese Democracy from UMG for $14 million, agreeing not to return unsold stock.
 The album was released on November 22, 2008, in Germany, Switzerland, and Austria, followed by a global release on November 23, except in the UK, where it arrived November 24.

 In the U.S., the album debuted at number three on the US Billboard 200 with 261,000 first-week sales, below expectations.
 It debuted at number two on the UK Albums Chart.
 U.S. sales dropped 78% in week two, falling to #18.
 Analysts blamed the holiday release window, Rose's lack of promotion, and the Best Buy exclusivity.
+Reuters later reported that Best Buy overestimated demand and took a financial loss on unsold inventory.

 The album was certified Gold on January 7, 2009, and Platinum on February 3, having shipped one million copies in the U.S. It ranked 55th on the 2009 Billboard 200 Year-End chart.
 In Europe, it earned an IFPI European Platinum Award for over one million sales, and reached 2.6 million units worldwide by February 2009.

 It achieved triple Platinum in Canada and Platinum in countries including Germany, UK, Ireland, Italy, Australia, New Zealand, and South Africa.
 Gold certifications were awarded in Austria, France, Japan, Brazil, and over 20 other countries.

 In April 2011, Best Buy discounted the album to $2, prompting a Billboard re-entry at #198 with 3,200 copies sold.
 By then, U.S. sales totaled 614,000, according to Nielsen Soundscan.
 UK sales reached 365,899 by July 2014.
 Following the 2016 Not in This Lifetime...
 Tour, digital streams surged from 8 million to 24 million, with 7,900 additional copies sold.